dhis2/transifex-ci/README.md

     - Raises a PR on github if changes are found for any of the languages
       (if a PR already exists, then the changes are pushed to that PR)

-> ./transyncosaurus_SINGLE.sh can be used to target a single app by temporarily adding the tag `jenkins-single-app-sync` to the transifex project
+> ./transyncosaurus_ALL.sh can be used to target a single app by temporarily adding the tag `jenkins-single-app-sync` to the transifex project, and running the script with the TRANSIFEX_SYNC_TAG environment variable set to `jenkins-single-app-sync`

 ```
 ./pulltergeist.sh